How To Stop Being Insecure And Second Guessing Yourself

 Then find out what it would take for you to attain the same advantage.

-Learn from the person you’re tempted to envy instead of resenting them for having something you don’t.
+Learn from the person you’re tempted to envy or be jealous of instead of resenting them for having something you don’t.

 And while learning more about them, you may find that the advantage you seek isn’t as enviable as you thought.
-Or you may find ways to improve your situation.
+Or you may find ways to improve your relationship and be more confident.

 3. Practice self-compassion.